You can translate the content of this page by selecting a language in the box below:

 • encouraging active/sustainable transport modes

-In 2023, the State Government committed $10 million toward the $36 million dollar redevelopment to support the delivery of the Shorten-Barrett Reserve Master Plan.
+In 2023, the State Government committed $10 million to support the $36 million dollar redevelopment of Shorten and Barrett reserves.
 This includes the new RecWest building, a new multi-use court for basketball and netball with seating and lighting, along with oval and pavilion upgrades, a new bocce court, scouts outdoor activity area, and new multi-use cricket nets.

 During 2019, Council engaged with over 20 sports clubs, user groups, and community groups, and spoke with local schools.
 We also conducted two online community surveys, which received over 500 responses, and hosted four community drop-in sessions.